Here Are A Few Common Drinking Water Contaminants

 Iron in Water

-Iron in water can cause real damage throughout your home – appliances (like hot water heaters) begin to wear down over time, and limescale buildup and mineral deposits slow down their efficiency, requiring more energy to run.
+Iron in water can cause real damage throughout your home.
+Appliances (like hot water heaters) begin to wear down over time.
+Limescale buildup and mineral deposits slow down their efficiency, requiring more energy to run.

 Lead in Water

-Levels of lead in drinking water and tap systems can often pass unnoticed, as it is virtually undetectable to the senses.
+Levels of lead in drinking water and tap systems can often pass unnoticed.
+It is virtually undetectable to the senses.
 If you suspect your water is contaminated with lead, start using bottled water for drinking and cooking and call a water treatment pro immediately!

 Nitrates in Water

-Commonly found in many water tables, nitrates are naturally occurring, but can be problematic beyond a certain concentration.
-Nitrates in water can adversely affect certain populations, like young children and the elderly, and are next to impossible to identify in water without a test.
-Our Water Expert can perform an at-home water test, discuss the concentration levels with you, and make recommendations for treatment.
+Commonly found in many water tables, nitrates are naturally occurring, but can be problematic.
+Nitrates in water can adversely affect certain populations, like young children and the elderly.
+They are next to impossible to identify in water without a test.
+A Water Expert can perform an at-home water test, discuss the concentration levels with you, and make recommendations for treatment.

-Perfluorooctane Sulfonate (PFOS) and Perfluorooctanoic Acid (PFOA) are fluorinated organic chemicals that have leached into water supplies.
-These Perfluorochemicals (PFC’s) are hazardous to the environment and are concerning for our health.
-Our Water Expert can test for the presence of these PFC’s in your drinking water.
+Perfluoro octane Sulfonate (PFOS) and Perfluorooctanoic Acid (PFOA) are fluorinated organic chemicals that have leached into water supplies.
+These are forever chemicals!
+Perfluorochemicals (PFC’s) are hazardous to the environment and are concerning for our health.
+A water pro can test for these PFC’s in your drinking water.